nleiva/grpc-tls/vault-cert.md

     -o ca-vault.cert
 ```

-- Validate Vault CA

-Let's now run the client, we need to export the name of the Vault's CA certificate file as `CAFILE`.
+Now we can run the client and validate Vault CA. We need to export the name of the Vault's CA certificate file as `CAFILE`.

 ```bash
 $ export CAFILE="ca-vault.cert"